APichurski/Guest-invite/README.md

 This is simple invitation maker which let you:
-  - Sing in in visiting card to join party or not
+  - Sign in in visiting card to join party or not
   - See list with all guest
   - - removing specified guest from database
   - search guests by Name